-- 1. Open the housing door. - 2.
+- 6. Place the controller into its calibration program or disable external alarms. - 1.
+Open the housing door. - 2.
 Set a voltmeter to measure in the millivolt (mV) range.
-It will be used in the calibration of the CO and H2S channels. - When checking the mV output of the CO channel, plug the voltmeter leads into the test points in the AMP 21 section of the main circuit board.
-Plug the positive lead into the test point labeled CAL+1; plug the negative lead into the test point labeled CAL-1. - When checking the mV output of the H2S channel, plug the voltmeter leads into the test points in the AMP 2 section of the main circuit board.
-Plug the positive lead into the test point labeled CAL+2; plug the negative lead into the test point labeled CAL-2. - 3.
-Use the following formula to determine the correct test points output for the CO and H2S calibrating sample.
+It will be used in the calibration of the H_2S channel - 3.
+When checking the mV output of the H_2S channel, plug the voltmeter leads into the test points in the AMP 2 section of the main circuit board.
+Plug the positive lead into the test point labeled CAL+2; plug the negative lead into the test point labeled CAL-2. - 4.
+Use the following formula to determine the correct test points output for the H2S calibrating sample.

-Output $$(mV) = (calibrating sample/fullscale) X 400 + 100$$
+Output (mV) = (calibrating sample/fullscale) X 400 + 100

-For example, with a calibrating sample of 25 ppm H_2S and a fullscale setting of 100 ppm H_2S , the correct output for the H_2S test points is 200 mV.
+For example, with a calibrating sample of 25 ppm hydrogen sulfide and a fullscale setting of 100 ppm hydrogen, the correct output for the H2S test points is 200 mV.